ekimetrics/ekimetrics.github.io/blog/2025-05-26-Quantifying_Impact_Comm.md

 ---
-slug: Dual_Impact_Communication
+slug: Quantifying_Impact_Communication
-title: 'Part 1: The Dual Impact of Communication: A Conceptual Framework for Understanding its Environmental Impact'
+title: 'Part 2: From Theory to Measurement - Quantifying the Impact of Communication on Our Carbon Footprint'
 authors: [quentin.donnars, remi.devaux]